openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 As explained in {{non-composite-multi-alg}}, the OpenPGP protocol inherently supports parallel encryption to different keys.
 Note that the confidentiality of a message is not post-quantum secure when encrypting to different keys if at least one key does not support PQ/T encryption schemes.
-In {{pq-key-preference}} it is explained how to deal with multiple key scenarios.

 ## Composite Signatures